 - At a minimum, the plan should describe the strategy for ensuring access to testing for students and employees, regardless of vaccination status, who are symptomatic or have known or suspected exposure to an individual infected with SARS-CoV-2.
 Note that the current Cal/OSHA Emergency Temporary Standards (Cal/OSHA ETS) require employers to offer testing at no cost to employees during paid time for:

 - The California Department of Public Health (CDPH) is not requiring any particular frequency or procedure for asymptomatic testing at this time.
-However, during times of high community transmission and increased hospitalizations, such as when Los Angeles County is in the CDC-designated High Community Level, regular testing of all students and staff regardless of vaccination status is likely to yield a large number of positive cases that would otherwise remain unidentified and allow excess transmission in the school setting.
+However, during times of high community transmission and increased hospitalizations, such as when Los Angeles County is in the CDC-designated High Community Level, regular testing of all students and staff regardless of vaccination status is likely to yield a large number of positive cases that would otherwise remain unidentified and contribute to excess transmission in the school setting.
 Increased surveillance testing aims to reduce interruption to in-person learning and school activity.
-At times when Los Angeles County is in the high COVID-19 Community Level, IHEs can consider implementing asymptomatic screening testing for students and staff for high-risk activities (for example, close contact sports, band, choir, theater); at key times in the year, for example before/after large events (such as conferences, tournaments, group travel); and when returning from breaks (such as, holidays, spring break, at the beginning of the school year).
+At times when Los Angeles County is in the high COVID-19 Community Level, IHEs should consider implementing asymptomatic screening testing for students and staff for high-risk activities (for example, close contact sports, band, choir, theater); at key times in the year, for example before/after large events (such as conferences, tournaments, group travel); and when returning from breaks (such as holidays, spring break, at the beginning of the school year).
 In any screening testing program, testing should include both vaccinated and unvaccinated people.

 - Implement entry screening testing at the beginning of the term for all individuals.